wirepair/gcd/README.md

 The [gcdapigen](https://github.com/wirepair/gcd/tree/master/gcdapigen) program was created to generate types, event types and commands for gcd.

 # Changelog (2017)
+May: Fixed a bug with templating causing certain parameters that were slices to only show up as the base type.
+May: Changed templating where 'any' protocol.json field types from string to interface{} to allow caller to decide how to decode.
 April: Updated to the latest protocol.json (version 1.2).
 Note this changes quite a few APIs.

 # Changelog (2016)